Direct Mail & Email

 Our strategy was to emphasize the prestige associated with the symposium, which was co-sponsored by The George Lucas Educational Foundation and Edutopia, and held at George Lucas’ private Skywalker Ranch.
 The ranch is rarely opened for events, so visiting this renowned facility would likely be a once-in-a-lifetime opportunity.

-Mailed to 13,500 targets—with follow-up e-mails to approximately half the list—the invitation drew 172 registrants, over 88% of whom attended the symposium.
+Mailed to 13,500 targets with follow-up e-mails, the invitation drew 172 registrants, over 88% of whom attended the symposium.

 SRA/McGraw-Hill easily achieved their goal of positioning the symposium as a prestigious, must-attend event, as reported in the El Dorado Arkansas) News-Times: “When El Dorado School District Math Chair Tom Simmons received an invitation to the ranch to mingle with leading figures in the field of math education, he and several others leapt at the chance.”